JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 #### Usage example

 ```
-DIM cws AS CWSTR = AfxStrRemain("Brevity is the soul of wit", "is ")   ' Returns "the soul of wit"
+DIM dws AS DWSTRING = AfxStrRemain("Brevity is the soul of wit", "is ")   ' Returns "the soul of wit"
 ```
 ---